Welcome to Sorrento

 The town’s longstanding popularity stems from its location at the western gateway to the Amalfi.
 It’s also on the train line to Pompeii and has regular fast-ferry connections to Naples and Capri.

 Tourism has a long history here.
 It was a compulsory stop on the 19th-century 'Grand Tour' and interest in the town was first sparked by the poet Byron, who inspired a long line of holidaying literary geniuses – including Dickens, Goethe and Tolstoy – to sample the Sorrentine air.
 The romance persists.
-Stroll through Piazza Tasso on any given Sunday and you’ll be exposed to one of Italy’s finer passeggiatas, snaking past palatial hotels, magnificent marquetry shops and simple Campanian restaurants serving gnocchi alla sorrentina finished off with a shot of ice-cold limoncello.
+Wander through Piazza Tasso on any given Sunday and you’ll be exposed to one of Italy’s finer passeggiatas (strolls), snaking past palatial hotels, magnificent marquetry shops and simple Campanian restaurants serving gnocchi alla sorrentina finished off with a shot of ice-cold limoncello.